Form Actions

 Create (Playbook Contract)

-- Condition - Only create when the condition passes
+- Only create the contract when the condition passes.

 External (Import Contract)

-- Execution date - For executed contracts, the date of execution
+- For executed contracts, the date the agreement was executed.

 Generate Attachment

-- Condition - Only generate when the condition passes
+- Only generate the attachment when the condition passes.

 Redirect